- Start date:

 - Entry requirements:

-- A bachelor degree with a 2:1 (hons) in a relevant subject such as accounting, finance, economics or mathematics Full entry requirements.
+- A bachelor degree with a 2:1 (hons) in a related subject Full entry requirements.

 - Language requirements:

 - IELTS 6.5 overall, with no less than 6.0 in any component Full language requirements.

 - £23,250 (total)

 Global capital and money markets are rapidly evolving and critical expertise is highly sought after.
 If you’re interested in a professional career in finance and investment, this Masters will equip you to apply your problem-solving skills to the financial markets.

 You’ll be introduced to advanced concepts and practices in essential topics including international investment, financial modelling, corporate finance and security investment analysis.